-The Company's convertible preferred shares are classified outside of shareholders' deficit because the holders of such shares have liquidation rights in the event of a deemed liquidation that, in certain situations, are not solely within the control of the Company.
-The Company records convertible preferred shares at fair value upon issuance, net of any issuance costs or discounts.
+The Company's convertible preferred shares were classified outside of shareholders' deficit because the holders of such shares had liquidation rights in the event of a deemed liquidation that, in certain situations, was not solely within the control of the Company.
+The Company recorded convertible preferred shares at fair value upon issuance, net of any issuance costs or discounts.